raphaellith/Typewriters-to-Belie-Format/_posts/2024-12-08-Phantom-Act-1.md

 I should add that you can still see the dancers rehearsing on stage right throughout Angel of Music and Little Lotte, which is a surprise to me as this was omitted in the staging of the 2011 production.
 Allowing the audience to see the ballerinas dance to the waltzy rhythm of Angel of Music as well as the enchanting melody of Little Lotte is such a nice touch, and the faint and low-profile lighting on the dancers is so masterfully done too.

 Piecing together the last couple of scenes, we start to see Christine's and Raoul's different opinions on the Angel of Music.
 Evidently, Little Lotte's story holds a special place in both of their hearts, but Christine seems particularly attached to it, since his father promised to "send the Angel of Music" to her once he's dead.
-It's clear that his father meant this in a metaphorical sense, as a blessing to her daughter; but Christine's interpretation of this seems more tangible than figurative.
+It's clear that his father meant this in a metaphorical sense as a blessing to her daughter, but Christine's interpretation of this seems more tangible than figurative.

 ### The Mirror